enterpriseDomain/ClassMaker/README.md

 [Full example here](/org.classupplier.test/src/org/classupplier/test/ClasSupplierTests.java).

-To use the library, [download it](https://github.com/kirillzotkin/ClasSupplier/releases), add to the target platform  satisfying subsequent dependencies (p2 TBD) and to your plug-in's dependencies.
+To use the library, [download it](https://github.com/kirillzotkin/ClasSupplier/releases), add to the target platform  satisfying subsequent dependencies (p2 TBD), and to your plug-in's dependencies.
 E4 DI is supported.

 See also [wiki](https://github.com/kirillzotkin/ClasSupplier/wiki).